-Brexit: Hammond warns of UK investment uncertainty - BBC News
+Brexit 'hitting company investment plans'

 When companies make a big investment, they tend to make a big splash about it.
 Press releases issued, stock exchanges advised and ministerial blessings acquired.

 But when businesses decide NOT to invest in new staff, a new production line or even a new product, we rarely get to hear about it.
-Companies pausing or cancelling investment - for whatever reason - is counter factual.
+Companies pausing or cancelling investment - for whatever reason - is counter-factual.

 So surveys and anonymous polling are the next best way to gauge the corporate mood.

-Although some brexiteers regard the CBI as pro EU vassal, its survey showing two-fifths of companies pausing their investment plans because of Brexit, is not an outlier.
+Although some Brexiteers regard the CBI as a pro-EU vassal, its survey showing two-fifths of companies pausing their investment plans because of Brexit is not an outlier.
 It chimes with similar reports from the British Chambers of Commerce, Deloitte and the Institute of Directors.

 And who would blame firms for holding off?
-If their biggest market could soon be in or out of the Single Market, in or out of the Customs Union, and beholden or not to the ECJ, does matter for their future investment plans.
+If their biggest market could soon be in or out of the Single Market, in or out of the Customs Union, and beholden or not to the ECJ, it does matter for their future investment plans.

 Brexit minister David Davis is due in Brussels on Monday for the next round of talks with EU officials.